Commander-in-chief: Greece

 According to Article 45 of the Greek Constitution, the president is the head of the Greek Armed Forces, but their administration is exercised by the government.
 The prime minister, the minister for national defence and the chief of the general staff are the ones who command the Armed Forces.

+Iraq

+In pre-war Iraq, the commander-in-chief was the head of state, i.e. the president.
+In the current constitution, the commander-in-chief of the Iraqi Armed Forces is the prime minister, and the president only retains a ceremonial and honorary role of awarding medals and decorations on the recommendation of the commander-in-chief.

 Israel

 In Israel, the applicable basic law states that the ultimate authority over the Israel Defense Forces rests with the Government of Israel (chaired by the prime minister) as a collective body.
 The authority of the government is exercised by the minister of defense on behalf of the Government.
 However, the commander-in-chief of the IDF is the chief of general staff who, despite being subordinate to the minister of defense, holds the highest level of command within the military.

 Japan

 In Japan, prior to the Meiji Restoration the role of the commander-in-chief was vested in the shōgun (the most militarily powerful samurai daimyō).
 After the dissolution of the Tokugawa shogunate, the role of the commander-in-chief resided with the Emperor of Japan.
 The present-day constitutional role of the emperor is that of a ceremonial figurehead (Japanese Constitution calls it symbol) without any military role.

 After Japan's move towards democracy, the position of commander-in-chief of the Japan Self-Defense Forces is held by the prime minister of Japan.
 Military authority runs from the prime minister to the cabinet-level minister of defense of the Japanese Ministry of Defense.